Skip to main content

 Deduplication

-Before saving a new rule, existing rules are checked for overlap:
+Before saving a new rule, existing active rules of the same type are checked:

 if overlap > 0.60: